rthorst/mint_condition/cron/readme.md

 #Cron

+STATUS: stopped line 190 in cron.py.
+The API call is not working.

 This directory is a work-in-progress exercise in automation.

 The high-level goal is to run a nightly "arbitrage" report which scrapes a random number of ungraded cards from ebay, grades them, and logs the cards.